SouthbankSoftware/provendb-helm/README.md

 ## Installation

+If you have a previously installed this chart and want to test the udpated helm chart, make sure you follow [Tear Down ](#tear-down) first.

 You can install the helm chart in any one of the following two ways:

 ### I. Running ProvenDB from the packaged helm chart